-LoadModule can be set in the /etc/apache2/modules-enabled directory on Ubuntu (apt-get installs a .load and .conf file).
+It can be added to the LoadModule instruction in the /etc/apache2/modules-enabled directory on Ubuntu (apt-get installs a .load and .conf file).

 LoadModule smooth_streaming_module modules/mod_smooth_streaming.so

 Next, we’re going to tell Apache that files ending in ‘.ism’ and ‘.isml’ are going to be handled by the module.
 If you want make the presentations available for progressive download then you also have to add the ‘.mp4’ extension.

 To enable the module for a virtual host the following should be added as part of a specific virtual host’s configuration:

 AddHandler smooth-streaming.extensions .ism .isml

 want to always have the module handle the requests that it supports, you can simply